zdravkov/kendo-docs/getting-started/web/notification/overview.md

 On the other hand, if the **Notification** element will be used to contain static (non-popup) notifications, then its tag is recommended to be one, which allows nesting the elements inside the notifications' template.
 For example, inline elements (`span`, `a`, `em`, etc.) cannot contain block elements (`div`, `p`, `ul`, `li`, headings, etc.).
 Using a `div` element for the widget is OK.

-The **Notification** widget provides several built-in notification types: `"info"`, `"success"`, `"warning"` and `"error"`.
-The benefit of having different notification types is the ability to use different templates and looks for each type.
-The built-in types provide ready-to-use shorthand methods for displaying, as well as built-in templates and styling.
-The shorthand method names match the listed notification types.
-If no type is specified when a notification is shown, `"info"` is assumed.
-An unlimited amount of custom notification types and corresponding templates can be defined.
-For further details, see [Templates](#templates).

 ### Example - initialization and basic usage

     <span id="notification"></span>